SCHOOL PSYCHOLOGY PROGRAM

 4) Have met the State Department of Education's special education requirement, which is a course that reviews all types of educational disorders as specified in federal and state statutes, as well as the requirements for mainstreaming children with disabilities.
 This requirement is a course that is offered at many colleges and universities in Connecticut (at SCSU: SED 481 OR 482).
 A list of those courses is available at the CT State Department of Education's Web site.
 You may take this course at any accredited college or university.

 You may apply even though you have not completed this requirement.
 If you are accepted, you must complete this course prior to beginning your graduate studies (most students take this course in the summer prior to beginning their school psychology program).
 You will be given a conditional acceptance until this requirement is met.
-See more detailed information about this under the "Other Information" section of our web site.

 5) Evidence of a desire to enter the profession and knowledge of the field.